 Boy Scouts Sexual Abuse Lawyer

-Boy Scouts who were sexually abused have until November 16, 2020 to file a claim.
+Boy Scouts who were molested or sexually abused have until November 16, 2020 to file a claim.

-Suing the Boy Scouts for Child Sexual Abuse
+Why Should I Sue the Boy Scouts for Child Sexual Abuse?

 - Help you in your recovery by offering a form of closure

 - Hold the Boy Scouts organization accountable for their failure to protect you

 - Prevent future abuse

 You have the right to seek monetary compensation from any person or organization that was complicit in hurting you or your son.
 Given the length of time these abuses occurred, it is not unreasonable to believe that the Boy Scouts fostered an environment of child sexual abuse.
 For decades, they were aware of the abuse and failed to implement any kind of guidelines to protect members.